Francisco Hernández (rugby union)

-Francisco Hernández (born 11 January 1988) is an Ex-Spanish rugby sevens player and captain.
+Francisco Hernández (born 28 October 1988) is a Spanish former rugby sevens player and coach.
+He is currently the coach of Spain national rugby sevens team and Bengaluru Bravehearts.

 He was named in the Spanish squad for the 2016 Men's Rugby Sevens Final Olympic Qualification Tournament in Monaco, which they eventually lost.
 He was later named in the team to the 2016 Summer Olympics.